 Section: Halacha Category: Health

-Important Note: We bring this tshuvah as a starting point for discussion and not to convey any halacha.
+Important Note: We bring this tshuvah as a starting point for discussion and not to relay any halacha.
 We try to convey the Tshuva to the best of our ability.
 We admit that our understanding may not be accurate.
 One should learn the tshuva to verify the accuracy of our interpretation.
 Please understand that this Tshuva may not be the final word on this topic.
 One should consult a Rav before drawing any conclusions.